-I just went back from my Calystehnic class.
-(If you may wonder what is it about, it’s also called Street workout or Gym using bodyweight.)
-It’s now resting time, and I take a “few” minute to write this article.
+I just went back to my Calystehnic class.
+(Also called Street workout).
+It’s now resting time, and I take a “few” minute to write to you.

 I didn’t expect I would draw that fast.

 I completed both within 5 minutes!
-I drew the first on the left, then I saw I still have a couple of minute more – so I did the second one in even more rush.
-That’s why it’s a bit more awkward that the first.
+I drew the first on the left, then I saw I still have a couple of minutes more – so I did the second one is even more rush.
+That’s why it’s a bit more awkward than the first.
 Hehe.
 Whatever!
 Haha.

 TIP: When you draw wrongly and feel frustrated: Smile and tell yourself: “Whatever I will do better”.
 That’s logic, because the human is by nature in a perpetual learning process.

-It’s a method I sometime use when I draw urban sketching.
-I go straight to the essential with a minumum of construction lines.
+It’s a method I sometimes use when I draw urban sketching.
+I go straight to the essential with a minimum of construction lines.

 It’s not always easy to know when a sketch is good enough – that we should stop adding details.
 Before you start drawing, try to define roughly what is your expectation.

 - I didn’t aim to do a good sketch but gather quality information.